Complaint

 Both the Children and Youth Act and the UN Convention on the Rights of the Child demand the highest attainable standard of health for children and young people.
 This includes appropriate measures relating to both physical and mental health.

 In this way, health can be promoted and maintained as early as possible and in a sustainable manner.
 This also includes state prevention and support measures for mental health.
-Children and young people should be able to grow up and develop in a healthy and unencumbered way.
-This is why the OSKJ is in favour of a psychiatric concept that is suitable for children and young people.
+Children and young people should grow up healthy and unencumbered and be able to develop.
+This is why the OSKJ advocates a psychiatric concept that is suitable for children and young people.

 Children and Youth Act